Elena3s/InstacartGroceryBasketAnalysis/README.md

 - pandas - for data analysis
 - numpy - for data analysis
-- os - for data analysis
 - seaborn - for visualizations
+- matplotlib - for visualizations
+- scipy - for visualizations

 ## EXECUTING THE CODE